 Summary of Research Projects

 We ask each research group to submit a short abstract describing their work using the Linux Cluster.
-The current projects using the cluster, arranged alphabetically by research group, are:
+The current projects using the cluster, arranged alphabetically, are:

 Nadia Abuelezam (Nursing)

 Our research focuses on the use of novel data streams to better inform epidemiology and better public health practice.
 We use simulation models to better understand the impact of HIV treatment and prevention interventions in Sub-Saharan Africa (South Africa and Botswana).
 We are also using large data sets from social networking websites to better understand sexual behavior in the United States.

 Emrah Altindis (Biology)